IamShaizaMalik/GENAI-Project/README.md

  the **nlpaueb/legal-bert-base-uncased model**.
 Despite implementing Top-K layer fine-tuning and gradual unfreezing to mitigate overfitting, the model failed to produce satisfactory results due to the dataset’s limited size and the model’s large parameter count.
- Subsequently, we adopted a more lightweight model, legal-bert small-uncased, and repeated the embedding-based approach.
+ Subsequently, we adopted a more lightweight model, **nlpaueb/legal-bert small-uncased**, and repeated the embedding-based approach.
  However, performance improvements remained marginal.
 As an alternative, we restructured the task as a binary classification problem, treating each article-query pair as a natural language